phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 ------|-------------------|--------------------------|-----------------------------
 **SD0083** |Duplicate USUBJID | Identifier used to uniquely identify a subject across all studies| The value of Unique Subject Identifier (USUBJID) variable must be unique for each subject **across all trials* in the submission.**

-\* *Because the prototype is based on data from a single trial, Rule SD0083 is only evaluated within the context of a single study.*
+\* *Because the prototype is based on data from a single trial, Rule SD0083 is evaluated within the context of a single study.*

 The Rule is deconstructed into the following components based on knowledge of the study data requirements, RDF data model (schema), and SD0083 rule statement: